makinacorpus/DbToolsBundle/README.md

 * **[Restore](https://dbtoolsbundle.readthedocs.io/en/stable/backup_restore.html#restore-command)**: Easily restore a previous dump of your database.
 * **[Anonymize](https://dbtoolsbundle.readthedocs.io/en/stable/anonymization/essentials.html)**: Set up database anonymization with a simple YAML configuration file.
 * [Set up a **GDPR-friendly** workflow](https://dbtoolsbundle.readthedocs.io/en/stable/anonymization/workflow.html): Make it easier to follow GDPR best practices when importing production dump to other environments.
-* Easily use it with Symfony: autoconfiguration and anomyization with PHP attributes on Doctrine Entities
+* Easily use it with Symfony: autoconfiguration and anonymization with PHP attributes on Doctrine Entities

 ## Installation